alvinwan/notion2markdown/README.md

 # notion2markdown

-Python export for notion pages to markdown, staying as close as possible to the Notion markdown export.
+Export notion pages to markdown in Python, staying as close as possible to the official Notion markdown export.

 ## Install